iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 1 reviews"/>
 </p>

+> This is stupid.
+Google the CDC weekly flu numbers and you'll see all these Covid numbers are actually flu.
+There's 23 total flu for 1 week in USA but a billion covid cases?
+Bullcrap.
+They just want to do "the great reset" .<br> :date: __2021-02-12 04:27:37__

+> Caused 6 other apps to fail and stop working.
+Uninstalled from phone, but still getting this apps notifications when Bluetooth is disabled.
+Very disappointed.
+Not recommended.<br> :date: __2021-02-11 18:12:50__

 > I love Quomo he is the best NYC mayor in the last 20 years.
 He is the sexyist hottest e boy president.
 Love the app.
 App gave covid only to Karen.
 App very hot and sexy.
 Unfortunately not enough BBC.<br> :date: __2021-02-06 00:44:31__